zdravkov/kendo-docs/api/dataviz/chart.md

 The supported values are:

-* "number" - discrete category axis.
+* "numeric" - numeric axis.
 * "date" - specialized axis for displaying chronological data.
+* "log" - logarithmic axis.

 > The chart will automatically switch to a date axis if the series X value is of type `Date`.
 Set the `xAsix.type` when such behavior is undesired.